top of page

-While at a competition, the parent said there was a dance agent giving a seminar, telling students "You get more training at dance competition conventions than in school" I asked the parent if she was serious.
 I couldn't believe an actual DANCE AGENT would say that.
-She assured me they did say that.
+She assured me they did.
 She brought over another parent who confirmed this.
-"I'm really frustrated by this, as I've just seen my son grow in your ONE CLASS, than the whole weekend at competiton.
+"I'm really frustrated by this" the lady explained, "as I've just seen my son grow in your one class, than the whole weekend at competition.

 No.